SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/05-Homework.md

 [slide hideTitle]
 # Problem: Opinion Poll

-[code-task title="Opinion Poll" taskId="java-fund-2-Objects-and-Classes-Opinion Poll" executionType="tests-execution" executionStrategy="java-zip-file-code" requiresInput]
+[code-task title="Opinion Poll" taskId="java-fund-2-Objects-and-Classes-Opinion-Poll" executionType="tests-execution" executionStrategy="java-zip-file-code" requiresInput]
 [task-description]
 ## Description
 Using the **Person class**, write a program that reads from the console **N lines of personal information** and then **prints all people** whose **age is more than 30 years** in the following **format**: